matthijsgroen/fp-experiments/posts/2-first-parser.md

 # Currying

-To get around this issue, we can use a concept, called Currying.
-As wikipedia states it:
+To get around this issue, we can use a concept, called _Currying_.
+As Wikipedia states it:

 > In mathematics and computer science, currying is the technique of translating